keyhan/jBSBE/README.md

 ```

 ### Event driven messaging
 The code below is a simple example on how to create an ISO Message from Pojo.
 Think that same scenario could be triggered by a REST request where purchase request is actually the body of the request.
+Now you have an ISO Message ready to be sent.
 ```java
 I50Factory factory = new I50Factory();
 PurchaseRequest purchaseRequest = PurchaseRequest.builder().amount(100L).date(new Date()).stan(123456).build();